microsoft/verona/docs/internal/expressions.md

 }
 ```

-Unlike most other languages, Verona does not have _free functions_, ie. those that are not attached to a type.
+Verona does not have _free functions_, ie. those that are not attached to a type.
 In that sense, all Verona functions are methods of some class, for example, like `U32::+(U32, U32)` implements addition of unsigned 32-bit integers for `(a + b)`.

 Modules are classes, so they can have functions without declaring further types, but those are just methods of the module's class type.